SeleniumHQ/docs/docs_source_files/content/getting_started/_index.en.md

 ---
-title: "Getting Started"
+title: "Getting started"
 chapter: true
 weight: 1
 ---

-# Getting Started
+# Getting started

 If you are new to Selenium,
 we have a few resources that can help you